apache/nuttx/configs/olimex-lpc1766stk/README.txt

     class driver at apps/system/usbmsc.
 See apps/examples/README.txt
     for more information.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   zmodem:
     This is an alternative NSH configuration that was used to test Zmodem file transfers.
 It is similar to the standard NSH configuration but has